yurii-github/my-library/README.md

 ------
 </pre>

 ## Sync

-If you have enabled synchronization application will sync changes to your filesystem
+If you have enabled synchronization application will sync changes to your filesystem!

-* any cell change that has influence on filename of the book will cause its rename
+* Any cell change that has influence on filename of the book will cause its rename
-* if you delete book it will be removed from filesystem too
+* If you delete book in MyLibrary it will delete corresponding real file if sync is *ON*
-* you cannot remove records without corresponding real file (you may disable sync if required)
+* You cannot remove records without corresponding real file if sync is *ON*
-* you have to manage file extension manually to rename file properly.
+* You have to manage file extension manually to rename file properly.
-* if you change book filename format it will not rename all books!
+* If you change book filename format it will not rename all books!
 It will apply new format only to newly renamed books

 ## Importing new books
-The simplest way is to drop your books to library folder you've set in configuration and then on "synchronization" press "import fs only".
+To import books into the library you have to drop your books to library folder you've set in configuration and then on *Synchronization* tab press "import fs only".
 It will import all file system books that are not in database yet.